SolarNetwork/solarnode-handbook/docs/users/solarflux.md

  * The cached messages will be posted with the MQTT _retained_ flag set to `false`.
  * The cached messages will be posted in an unspecified order.
- * The cached messages may be posted more than once, regardless of the configured _Reliabiliy_ setting.
+ * The cached messages may be posted more than once, regardless of the configured _Reliability_ setting.

 [cbor]: http://cbor.io/